 If you are allergic to one thing, that doesn't mean that you are allergic to everything that is related to that thing.

 You can either avoid the food or address internal issues that are causing your immune system to overreact, or both.
-But just because stevia might cause allergies in some is not reason to avoid it.
+But just because stevia might cause allergies in some is not a reason to avoid it.
 Make sure you read the next section which addresses another possible cause for reactions to stevia.

-11. Stevia is Sometimes Processed with Chemicals
+Often Processed with Chemicals

 Is stevia safe for those concerned about toxic ingredients?